09th/KRC-RPC/README.md

 ```
 {'method':'auth','params':['My_example_KEY'],'id':1}
 ```
 to try authorize on the server.
-More examples can be found in `examples/command_examples.txt`
+More command examples can be found in `examples/command_examples.txt`

 `examples/raw_client.py` - an example of using python as a raw socket client